The 60-second version

 Are running poles useful for trails in fall?

 For descents on wet leaves, yes.
 Trekking-style poles add two contact points that reduce ankle-loading peaks during awkward steps.
-A 2016 study by Howatson and colleagues showed that pole use reduced quadriceps soreness after mountain running.
+A 2011 study by Howatson and colleagues found that pole use reduced exercise-induced muscle damage during mountain walking.
 For flat trails the marginal benefit is smaller.

 What about high-cut hiking boots?